dickgroenenberg/galaxy_notes/README.md

 # galaxy_make_otu_table_example

 The purpose of this tool is to group reads in OTUs and count the number of reads within each OTU.
-Most of the time this will be amplicon data that has been sequenced on an NGS platform (Illumina, IonTorrent, etc.)
+Most of the time this will be amplicon data (e.g. eDNA metabarcoding) that has been sequenced on an NGS platform (Illumina, IonTorrent, etc.)
 Before the **"Make otu table"** tool can be used reads should at least be merged (assuming paired-end data) and preferably trimmed.